 - Undermining the authority of the targeted parent

 Wholesale deceit is a fundamental part of the alienator’s arsenal.
-All these strategies aside, perhaps the most insidious tactics used are what is left unsaid, what is deliberately misrepresented, and what is blatantly manufactured.
+All these strategies aside, perhaps the most destructive tactics used are what is left unsaid, what is deliberately misrepresented, and what is blatantly manufactured.

-The alienating parent simply manipulates everything the child sees and controls what information they get so the child comes to believe and feel things that are not true; about the alienator, about the targeted parent, and sadly, about themselves.
+The alienating parent manipulates everything the child sees and controls what information they get so the child comes to believe and feel things that are not true; about the alienator, about the targeted parent, and sadly, about themselves.

 The Truth About Parental Alienation

 Chapter Three: Degrees of Parental Alienation

 Chapter Four: Parental Alienation Strategies

 Chapter Nine: The Lie